 One of the perks included free rental booth.
 I was able to sell product for free of charge.
 On top of this, I was also paid a monthly salary for being the market manager.

-Becoming a market manager is a lot of work, so if this is something you are interested in, you will have to be ready to commit and never miss a market.
+Becoming a market manager is a lot of work, so if this is something you are interested in, you will have to be ready to commit and be reliable.

 Bottom Line